Open-Systems-Pharmacology/docs/part-5/qualification.md

   - "**Output**": path of the simulated output curve of interest.
 This must be the path **internally used by PK-Sim** (without the leading simulation name) (s.
 [GOFMergedPlots](#gofmergedplots) for details!)
   - "**StartTime**" and "**TimeUnit**": Simulated and observed data will be shifted in the plot:
     - curves will be shifted along the time axis so that original "_StartTime_" corresponds to `Time=0` in the plot
     - only the time range [`StartTime ..
-StartTime + SimulationDuration`] of the original data will be plotted;
+StartTime + SimulationDuration`] of the original data will be plotted
   - "**ObservedData**": Id of an observed data set (s.
 [Observed data sets](#observed-data-sets) for details)
   - "**Color**": Color in "_#RRGGBB_" format. (s.
 [GOFMergedPlots](#gofmergedplots) for details).
 Will be used for both simulated output and observed data
   - "**Symbol**": Symbol (s.
 [GOFMergedPlots](#gofmergedplots) for details) - will be used for observed data only